 However, digital sources obsolete, hidden under new codes and changed interfaces.
 The comparison with archeology can be made: old systems and interfaces must be "dug up".
 We aren’t doing enough to preserve our digital lives for the future, so we lose crucial information.

-With "The Digital City revives", Waag Society, Amsterdam Museum, Dutch Institute for Sound and Vision and University of Amsterdam want to address this problem.
-With this collaboration between museums, innovators, creative industries, archives and academia we will preserve The Digital City (DDS) for present and future generations.
-We will unlock and share new insights and methods for handling and preserving our cultural digital heritage scholars, heritage professionals and historians.
+With the project "The Digital City revives", Waag Society, Amsterdam Museum, Dutch Institute for Sound and Vision and University of Amsterdam wanted to address this problem.
+In this collaboration between museums, innovators, creative industries, archives and academia we have preserved The Digital City (DDS) for present and future generations.
+We unlocked and shared new insights and methods for handling and preserving our cultural digital heritage scholars, heritage professionals and historians.

-To share our findings and to place the heritage of the Digital City in perspective we’ll organize Hacking Heritage Labs.
-In addition, we will share the results in a final Dutch publication and manifesto (which you can find under publications).
+To share our findings and to place the heritage of the Digital City in perspective we've organized four Hacking Heritage Labs.
+In addition, we shared the results in a final Dutch publication and manifesto (which you can find under publications).

 Before this project, we organized a search for old material of the DDS, that in the end became part of the collection of the Amsterdam Museum.